braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/android/notification_channels.md

 ![change_default][9]{: style="max-width:80%;"}

-## Adding channels to your android push messages
+## Adding channels to your Android push messages

 * Navigate to the Android Push composer on any campaign or Canvas